aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/range/_index.md

 ```

 Sets out line borders around a range of cells.

+**Remarks**

 Both the length of borderStyles and borderStyles must be 4.
 The order of borderStyles and borderStyles must be top,bottom,left,right

 **Parameters:**
 | Parameter | Type | Description |